The Recurring Crises of American Democracy

 In the aftermath of the 2016 presidential election, Robert Lieberman and Suzanne Mettler, political scientists at Johns Hopkins and Cornell, gathered with a group of colleagues, all of whom were looking for ways to explain the predicament facing democratic institutions in the US.
 They found themselves asking – and being asked – whether we were headed toward a profound crisis.
 Might history help us to understand where these threats had come from and how to respond to them?

-As their book, Not Even Past: Meeting the Challenges to American Democracy, makes clear, the looming crisis is not unprecedented.
+As their book, Four Threats: The Recurring Crises of American Democracy, makes clear, the looming crisis is not unprecedented.
 Indeed, we have endured similar ones before, starting in the early days of the republic and continuing to the present.
 Treating the current moment as unique distorts its meaning and misses the lessons that can be learned from the past.

 Understanding which factors led to previous crisis moments offers some guidance about how we might weather the current disruption.
 And Lieberman and Mettler identify four distinct conditions that have produced democratic disruptions in the past and that also characterize the current political climate.
 None of them – political polarization, racial division, economic inequality, and executive aggrandizement – are new, but the fact that all of them are in play today is unprecedented, and alarming.